FranziskaHi/Open_Computer_Science_Hirt_et_al.1_9/README.md

 # Open_Computer_Science_Hirt_et_al._19
 Code and additional material used for the article "Measuring emotions during learning: lack of coherence between automated facial emotion recognition and emotional experience" at Open Computer Science in 2019.
+Unfortunately, we can not publish the data due to our confidentiality declaration.